 3. Vet Subscribers Before Accepting Them

-4. Disable Screenshots and Screen Recording When Possible
+4. Disable Screenshots and Screen Recording Where You Can

 | Platform | Screenshot Protection | How to Enable |